-Vacation

-•For year-round employees only.
+Vacation Sick Personal Bereavement •For year-round employees only.
 Do not use one week prior to the opening of the school year, the first two weeks of school, or the last two weeks of school.
 Must request 10 days prior.
-See CBA.

-Sick

-Use this reason for days out when sick and for sick doctor appointments for the employee or employee's family member (per CBA).

-Personal

-• For personal, legal, or family matters.
-Use for sound, pressing, unavoidable reasons only.

-Bereavement

-Per each CBA or employment contracts.

-Professional Development

-Must enter into Aesop if time is needed away from your regular job location.
-Remember to enter it into My Learning Plan to receive PD credit.
+See CBA. •Use this reason for days out when sick and for sick doctor appointments for the employee or employee's family member (per CBA). •For personal, legal, or family matters.
+Use for sound, pressing, unavoidable reasons only. •Per each CBA or employment contracts.
+Professional Development Jury Duty Floating Holiday Leave of Absence • Must enter into Aesop if time is needed away from your regular job location.
+Remember to enter it into My Learning Plan to receive PD credit. •Scheduled days or hours for jury duty.
+Must submit paperwork to office. •Support staff, year- round only.

-Jury Duty

-Scheduled days or hours for jury duty.
-Must submit paperwork to office.

-Floating Holiday

-•Support staff, yearround only.
 Taken only on a day that school is not in session for students and with one week advance notice to administrator.

-Leave of Absence

-- •Must contact

-Human Resources

-for additional

-information.

-- Requests for unpaid personal or vacation days require Superintendent approval.
+Must contact Human Resources for additional information.
+Requests for unpaid personal or vacation days require Superintendent approval.